Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Literature Review

-One of the most common approaches for solving the SCIM problem through RL algorithms turns out to be Q-learning \citep{watkins1989qlearning}.
-This approach is based on a tabular and temporal-difference (TD) algorithm that learns how to determine the \textit{value} of an action $A_{t}$ in a state $S_{t}$, referred to as the Q-value, in accordance with the following update rule:

-where $\delta_{t} = \left[R_{t+1}+\gamma \max _{a} Q\left(S_{t+1}, a\right)-Q\left(S_{t}, A_{t}\right)\right]$ is the TD error, and $0 \leq \alpha \leq 1$ is a hyperparameter called \textit{learning rate}.
+One of the most common approaches for solving the SCIM problem through RL algorithms turns out to be Q-learning.
+This approach is based on a tabular and temporal-difference (TD) algorithm that learns how to determine the \textit{value} of an action $A_{t}$ in a state $S_{t}$, referred to as the Q-value, in accordance with the following update rule: $Q\left(S_{t}, A_{t}\right) \leftarrow Q\left(S_{t}, A_{t}\right)+\alpha \delta_{t}$, where $0 \leq \alpha \leq 1$ is a hyperparameter called \textit{learning rate}, and $\delta_{t} = \left[R_{t+1}+\gamma \max _{a} Q\left(S_{t+1}, a\right)-Q\left(S_{t}, A_{t}\right)\right]$ is the TD error.
 Q-values of each state-action pair are stored in a table, known as Q-table, where each state is represented by a row and each action by a column.
-Through the Q-learning algorithm, Q-values associated with each state-action pair are estimated according to \cref{eq:qlearning}.
-Once convergence has been achieved (which is guaranteed under certain conditions \citep{tsitsiklis1994asynchronous, jaakkola1994convergence}), an optimal policy can be easily obtained by identifying, for each state, the action with the highest Q-value, that is, $\pi_{*}(S_{t})=\arg \max _{a} Q\left(S_{t}, a\right)$.
+Through the Q-learning algorithm, Q-values associated with each state-action pair are estimated and, once convergence has been achieved (which is guaranteed under certain conditions \cite{Jaakkola1994}), an optimal policy can be easily obtained by identifying, for each state, the action with the highest Q-value, that is, $\pi_{*}(S_{t})=\arg \max _{a} Q\left(S_{t}, a\right)$.